 - It’s illegal to charge sales tax on EBT transactions, but the money you save from the lack of interchange fees should help balance this out.

 How to support EBT transactions

 If you’re interested in supporting EBT transactions, it’s pretty easy for businesses with existing payment systems.

-Step 1: Register to support EBT transactions on the Food and Nutrition Service FNS website.
+1. Register to support EBT transactions on the FNS website.

 Depending on how many stores you own and of what type, you’ll either be directed to the MSO (multiple store owners) page, be asked to call SNAP directly, or start a short online application.
 Once you complete the application and submit all supported documents, it typically takes 1-3 months to get approved.

-Step 2: Send your official 7-digit SNAP number to your merchant processor.
+2. Send your 7-digit SNAP number to your merchant processor.